tradeling/technical-assesment/qa-automation/readme.md

 ## The Process

-1. Start a new private github repository with detailed "readme" document on how to execute the tests.
+1. Start a new github repository with detailed "README" document on how to execute the tests.
 1. Write end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below.
 1. Publish test execution report in html format.
 1. Prepare a test summary report and include the information about platform, browser, tools etc